-Net amount of investments related to property, plant and equipment\ was \(\frac{4}62.6\) billion, a decrease of \(\frac{1}{4}189.7\) billion as compared with the year ended March 31, 2016.
-Proceeds from sales of investments in securities and other financial assets (including investments in subsidiaries and investments accounted for using the equity method) increased by \(\frac{4}{1}11.1\) billion compared with the year ended March 31, 2016, reflecting partial sales of the shares of Hitachi Transport System, Ltd. and Hitachi Capital Corporation, and the sale of all shares of Hitachi Koki Co., Ltd. Purchase of investments in securities and other financial assets (including investments in subsidiaries and investments accounted for using the equity method) was \(\frac{4}{1}77.3\) billion, a decrease of \(\frac{4}{1}9.3\) billion compared with the year ended March 31, 2016, in which the acquisition of the businesses of AnsaldoBreda S.p.A (excluding a part of its operations), the acquisition of Ansaldo STS S.p.A., and the acquisition of Pentaho Corporation were conducted.
-As a result of the foregoing, net cash used in investing activities was \(\frac{4}{3}37.9\) billion in the year ended March 31, 2017, a decrease of \(\frac{4}{3}92.8\) billion compared with the year ended March 31, 2016.
+Net amount of investments related to property, plant and equipment was ±406.4 billion, a decrease of ±56.1 billion as compared with the year ended March 31, 2017.
+Proceeds from sales of investments in securities and other financial assets (including investments in subsidiaries and investments accounted for using the equity method) decreased by ±70.7 billion compared with the year ended March 31, 2017 for which partial sales of the shares of Hitachi Transport System, Ltd. and Hitachi Capital Corporation, and the sale of all shares of Hitachi Koki Co., Ltd were conducted.
+Purchase of investments in securities and other financial assets (including investments in subsidiaries and investments accounted for using the equity method) increased ±65.8 billion, compared with the year ended March 31, 2017, due mainly to payment for the acquisition of "Sullair" air compressor business.
+As a result of the foregoing, net cash used in investing activities was ±474.3 billion in the year ended March 31, 2018, an increase of ±136.3 billion compared with the year ended March 31, 2017.

-\ The sum of the purchase of property, plant and equipment, the purchase of intangible assets and the purchase of leased assets, less the proceeds from sale of property, plant, equipment and intangible assets, the proceeds from sale of leased assets and the collection of lease receivables
+The sum of the purchase of property, plant and equipment, the purchase of intangible assets and the purchase of leased assets, less the proceeds from sale of property, plant, equipment and intangible assets, the proceeds from sale of leased assets and the collection of lease receivables